Limits for Fully-Managed Connectors for Confluent Cloud¶

 ActiveMQ Source Connector¶

-There are no current limitations for the ActiveMQ Source Connector for Confluent Cloud.
+The following are the limitations for the ActiveMQ Source Connector for Confluent Cloud.

 AlloyDB Sink Connector¶